marcuslupinus/ZoiaPatchViewerBuild/README.md

 ## How to Install

-Download the ZIP file.
+Download the ZIP file found in the Builds folder.
 Extract it's content then execute the .msi file.

 ## What is ZoiaPatchViewer